 As Reuters recently reported: “The summit hopes to set both long-term goals for mid-century and shorter-term targets for 2030 and, crucially, push for those to be enshrined in national policies.”

 During the past 20 years, “Nobody actually owned those targets.
 No wonder in 10 years’ time we discover none of those targets are fully fulfilled,” said Li Shuo, a senior climate and energy policy officer for Greenpeace China.

 A look at the official draft of the 2030 targets shows the needed, ambitious action that all members of God’s creation have been yearning for in recent decades.
 Such actions will require all of the world working together, and all people of faith making sure that their elected officials and others are doing everything they can to meet the goals.

 Put plainly, humankind needs nature to survive and prosper.
 We can’t have healthy people without a healthy planet, and that’s especially the case as we work to tackle the climate crisis.
-For example, vibrant forests store carbon, helping keep the harmful greenhouse gas out of the atmosphere.

-Pope Francis wrote in Laudato Si’, “Each year sees the disappearance of thousands of plant and animal species which we will never know, which our children will never see, because they have been lost forever.
+Pope Francis highlights in Laudato Si’, “Each year sees the disappearance of thousands of plant and animal species which we will never know, which our children will never see, because they have been lost forever.
 The great majority become extinct for reasons related to human activity.
 Because of us, thousands of species will no longer give glory to God by their very existence, nor convey their message to us.
 We have no such right” (LS 33).